frequently asked questions

 How much do you charge?

 I charge a sliding scale of £35-£55/ hour depending on your income and circumstances.
 This can be discussed during the ‘taster’ session or first session.
+You can find a detailed information about my fees here.
 I do not ask questions about or ask for proof of income.
 However, please pay what is appropriate to your income- this enables me to make my service accessible to those who need it.

 I offer fortnightly as well as weekly sessions, to make my service more accessible to those on a lower income.